geudde/attic-chest/pages/13.reference/01.porden/docs.md

 When on my view a form ethereal broke,

-That hovering o'er me, thus melodious spoke :
+That hovering o'er me, thus melodious spoke:

 " No more, sweet maid, let grief your peace destroy,
-" But cherish hope, for hope shall lead to joy ;
+" But cherish hope, for hope shall lead to joy;
 " That Power Eternal, whose creative mind
-" This orb, and all yon wandering spheres design'd ;
+" This orb, and all yon wandering spheres design'd;